is212g7t5/spm/README.md

 ### Manager Features

-Currently, none of the first release features are unique to Managers, and therefore no notable features are available under this role.
+Currently, none of the first release features is unique to Managers, and therefore no notable features is available under this role.
 Future features such as viewing the skills of their team members will be added in subsequent releases.

 <!-- LICENSE -->
 ## License